This program is not currently accepting new students.

-The Advanced Manufacturing Process Technology program (AMPT) is designed to give the student a solid foundation of the manufacturing processes related to traditional machine tools and CNC automated machining centers.
-There are five major interrelated areas of study: application of shop and tool room mathematics; interpretation and understanding of engineering drawings; knowledge of machine tool processes and the basic machine tools: lathe, milling machine, grinder; CNC programming: mills and lathes; and CNC machine operation.
+The NHTI Advanced Manufacturing Process Technology program (AMPT) gives you a solid foundation of the manufacturing processes related to traditional machine tools and CNC automated machining centers.
+There are five major interrelated areas of study:

-Graduates will have the foundation necessary to find employment in industry in positions such as machine operator, entry level machinist, entry level tool maker, CNC machine operator, and/or CNC programmer.
+Upon graduation, you’ll have the foundation necessary for positions such as machine operator, entry-level machinist, entry-level tool maker, CNC machine operator, and/or CNC programmer.

 Specific Admissions Requirements

 Required: A high school diploma or equivalent is required.
-Grades of “C” or better in both high school Algebra I and Geometry are required.
+Grades of C or better in high school Algebra I and Geometry are required.

-Recommended: Successful completion of high school courses in trigonometry, engineering drawing, drafting or Computer Aided Design (CAD).
-A mechanical aptitude with various hand tools and/or power tools is highly recommended.
-Mechanical aptitude and basic computer skills are recommended.
+Recommended: Successful completion of high school courses in trigonometry, engineering drawing, drafting, or CAD; a mechanical aptitude with various hand and/or power tools; basic computer skills

-Careers in advanced manufacturing are high-quality, middle class jobs and today’s manufacturing employees earn higher wages and receive more generous benefits than many other working Americans.
-A recent study of New Hampshire employers identified a shortage of technician-level manufacturing production workers.
-As the aging workforce begins to retire there is already of evidence of a skills gap in the current workforce.
-An adequate supply of skilled workers is needed to support the growth of advanced manufacturing in New Hampshire as well as the overall health of the state economy.
+Careers in advanced manufacturing are high-quality, middle class jobs.
+Today’s manufacturing employees earn higher wages and receive more generous benefits than many other working Americans.
+A recent study of N.H. employers identified a shortage of technician-level manufacturing production workers.
+As the aging workforce retires, there will be a skills gap you can fill to support the growth of advanced manufacturing in N.H. as well as the overall health of the state economy.

-Over the past two decades, New Hampshire’s manufacturing economy has been moving away from manual mill work and toward automated, “smart” manufacturing.
-The technology infusion and high productivity that dominate the advanced manufacturing landscape demand a smart, safe, and sustainable manufacturing workforce.
+Over the past two decades, N.H.’s manufacturing economy has been moving from manual mill work toward automated, smart manufacturing.
+The technology infusion and high productivity demand a safe and sustainable manufacturing workforce.
 This requires individuals with professionalism, applied science, technology, math, and engineering skills, as well as knowledge of manufacturing principles – all of which you will receive with your NHTI education.

 |Course Number||Course Title||CL||LAB||CR|